MithamoMorgan/Student_Performance_Analysis/README.md

 4.Format the cells.

 ### QUESTIONS TO ANSWER
-1.Does parental support have an influence on student performance?
+1.Does parental support have an influence on student performance?</br>
-2.Do the students studying for more hours perform better?
+2.Do the students studying for more hours perform better?</br>
-3.How does the parental education affect performance of the student?
+3.How does the parental education affect performance of the student?</br>
-4.Is there a significant difference between tutored and non tutored students?
+4.Is there a significant difference between tutored and non tutored students?</br>
-5.Does the absence of student affect performance?
+5.Does the absence of student affect performance?</br>
-6.What is the influence of extracurricular activities on student performance?
+6.What is the influence of extracurricular activities on student performance?</br>
-7.Is there a significant difference in gpa between ethnic groups?
+7.Is there a significant difference in gpa between ethnic groups?</br>
 8.What is the number of students in each age category?